xwp/stream/readme.txt

 == Changelog ==

+= 2.0.0 - September 27, 2014 =

+* All activity is now stored only in the cloud over SSL, local MySQL storage dependence is over!
+* Connector and Context have merged in the UI, now just called Contexts
+* The Exclude Rules UI has been completely revamped
+* Notifications and Reports are now conveniently built into Stream for Pro subscribers
+* Connectors for tracking other popular plugins are now built into Stream, like BuddyPress, Jetpack, Gravity Forms, and more...
+* You create an account for Stream simply by signing in with your WordPress.com ID

+**NOTE:** Multisite view of all activity records in the Network Admin has been removed in this release.
+If you require this feature, please do not update Stream until version 2.1.0 is released.

 = 1.4.9 - July 23, 2014 =

 * Fix: Revert delayed log mechanism for post transition ([#585](https://github.com/x-team/wp-stream/issues/585))